NuGet/Home/implemented/2021/PackageSourceMapping.md

 #### Package Source Mapping rules

-1. Two types of package ID patterns are supported:
+1. Two types of package patterns are supported:

     a. `NuGet.*` - Package prefixes.
 Must end with a `*`, which may match 0 or more characters. `*` is the broadest valid prefix that matches all package IDs, but will have the lowest precedence by default. `NuGet*` is also valid and will match package IDs `NuGet`, `NuGetFoo`, and `NuGet.Bar`.